ponylang/rfcs/text/0000-constrained-types.md

 Additionally, each "class" in the package should have documentation as well as each method.

-Finally, I think it makes sense to add a Pony Pattern that highlites constrained types (under a domain modeling section) and points to usage of this new package.
+Finally, I think it makes sense to add a Pony Pattern that highlights constrained types (under a domain modeling section) and points to usage of this new package.

 # How We Test This